 Biothera Pharmaceuticals is leveraging its knowledge of Imprime PGG’s mechanism of action and its extensive clinical experience through the IMPRIME cancer immunotherapy clinical trials.
 Biothera initially is targeting cancer indications with high unmet clinical needs for which the standard of care is evolving toward combination therapy with checkpoint inhibitors.
-The Company has announced three clinical trials that will evaluate Imprime PGG in combination with pembrolizumab (KEYTRUDA®), Merck’s anti-PD-1 checkpoint inhibitor, in four cancer indications.
+The Company has announced four clinical trials that will evaluate Imprime PGG in combination with pembrolizumab (KEYTRUDA®), Merck’s anti-PD-1 checkpoint inhibitor, or atezolizumab (Tecentriq®), Genentech’s anti-PD-L1 antibody, in five cancer indications.

 In the melanoma, triple negative breast cancer and head and neck cancer Phase 2 studies, Biothera will test for a mechanism-based biomarker